Tag Archives: Chas Sinclair

 It all ends with that ominous shadow and the set up is complete, ready for the showdown to come.
 One of the best strips from OiNK’s whole run and a highlight of the weeklies, Jeremy would bring the character back for a second mini-series after a great reception from readers.
 In a later review I’ll take a closer look at the more serialised format of the weeklies and this will form a big part of that.

-Nowadays this makes it all feel very much like a more traditional comic, although to be fair when compared to the traditional comics of the time (and their almost exclusively full-page or double-page strips made up of regular characters only) it still stood out as very different.
+Nowadays this makes it feel more like a modern traditional comic, although to be fair when compared to the traditional comics of the time (with their almost exclusively full-page or double-page strips made up of regular characters only) it still stood out as very different.
 But even back then it just felt a little less ‘OiNK’-like.
 As the weeklies went on this would change back to more of what we’d been used to, so the team could’ve just been keeping it a bit simpler for now to get ahead of the new weekly schedule.
 That other change was more of a shock though.

 Would potential new readers fork out more for fewer pages if they weren’t aware of how much OiNK crammed in?

 This change had worked before to phenomenal results when Marvel UK’s Transformers comic changed from a 32-page fortnightly to a 24-page weekly at the end of its first year and sales skyrocketed.
-Although, by the end of those fortnightlies there was so much awful filler material it was a blessing to have a more streamlined (and now full-colour) comic.
-Weekly OiNK would also get to that stage of just feeling like a more streamlined experience packed with excellent content, rather than a thinner comic.
-But would it be too late by then for regular readers?
+Although, by the end of its fortnightlies there was so much awful filler material it was a blessing to have a more streamlined comic.
+Weekly OiNK would also get to that stage of feeling like a more streamlined experience packed with excellent content, rather than a thinner comic.
+But would it be too late by then for long-term readers?
 Stick around to find out.

-The issue wraps up with the first of six calendars for 1988, one of which would prove a bit controversial.
+The issue wraps up with the first of six calendars for 1988 by co-editor Patrick Gallagher, one of which would prove a bit controversial.
 For now, we’ve reached the beginning of what is essentially the third of four very different phases of OiNK’s run and I’m looking forward to seeing what positive changes the weekly format brings as it settles in.
 Join me just seven days from now on Saturday 14th January 2023 (Thursday back in 1988) for the next real time review.

 OiNK! #36: CHANGES ARE A-TROTTER!